 Experts Question Use of Laser Therapy for Angina -- Despite Promising Research Results

-survival, rather than the soft end point of 'How do you feel?'"
+To help settle the TMR debate and move toward formal guidelines, Lange suggests "continued studies with a hard end point, such as improvement in survival, rather than the soft end point of 'How do you feel?'"